Lab session: predicting time series

 Custom dataset class

 PyTorch provides two data primitives (Dataset and DataLoader) that aim to make processing and handling of data easier.
 We will create a custom dataset class that will store data and scale data to a given range (typically between 0 and 1); many machine learning algorithms work better when features are on similar scales.
-However, since we want to partition our data for training and testing, we need to take care apply the same scaling for the test data as we did for the train data.
+However, since we want to partition our data for training and testing, we need to take care to apply the same scaling for the test data as we did for the train data.
 Here is a dataset class with this functionality:

 Code